-Most dog owners think they know how to put on a dog harness.
-Sadly, the majority don't do it right.
-Without the proper fit, a dog could get loose or become injured.
-Harnesses for dogs that are too tight could restrict the animal's range of motion, making it impossible to walk comfortably.
-In the above video and below guide I'll explain how to put a harness on a dog properly.
+Most dog owners think they know how to put on a dog harness but most don't do it right.
+Without the proper fit, a dog could get loose, become injured, experience chaffing or choking.
+A dog harness that's too tight could restrict a pet's range of motion, making it impossible to walk comfortably.

 Table of Contents

-Dog experts and trainers say, and even studies show, that dog harnesses are much safer than traditional dog collars, and they are more comfortable for your canine companion.
-Dog harness can also be a great tool to use while leash training your dog, and they come in many different styles with features for hiking, running and driving in the car.
+Dog harnesses are much safer than traditional collars, and they are more comfortable for dogs, too.
+A harness is also a great tool for leash training a dog.
+They come in different styles with features for training, security, better control, car travel and more.

-No matter which type of dog harness you purchase – you need to make sure that it is fit properly on your dog.
-Knowing which harness you need to use and then how to put a harness on a dog are the first two crucial steps.
+No matter which type of dog harness you buy, it needs to be fitted properly on your dog.
+Knowing which harness is best for your dog, and then how to put a harness on your dog are the first two crucial steps if you're just starting with this product.

-Most of these dog harnesses are effective because they put pressure on a certain area of your dog's body, like the snout or hind legs.
-While they are indeed safer than collars, if you don't fit a dog harness according the guidelines, your Fido could suffer a severe injury.
+Harnesses are effective because they put pressure on a certain area of a dog's body, like the snout, chest or hind legs.
+While they are indeed safer than collars, if you don't fit a dog harness properly, your dog could suffer a severe injury, especially a strong puller.

-For the purpose of this video on how to put on a dog harness, I focused on two of the most common types of harnesses – the over-the-head dog harness and step-into dog harness.
-They are both used for walking dogs on a leash, and they perform the exact same function.
-You'll need to choose the type of dog harness that you prefer, and the one that is most comfortable and safe for your pooch.
+For the purpose of this guide, I focused on two most common types of harnesses: over-the-head dog harness and step-into dog harness.
+They are both used for walking dogs on a leash, and they perform the exact same function but the way you put them on a dog differs.

 How to Put on a Dog Harness